reflectoring/reflectoring.github.io/_posts/book-reviews/2019-06-26-book-review-7-habits.md

 * act, don't be acted upon
 * work on things within your circle of influence instead of complaining about things outside of your circle of influence
-* don't think deterministically, as if everything is pre-determined
+* don't think deterministically, as if everything is pre-determined (have a "growth mindset" instead of a "fixed mindset", even though he didn't use these words)
 * responsibility = response-ability - we can choose how to respond to a situation
 * control your feelings proactively instead of letting them control you
 * work on what you are, not on what you have